mv-lab/swin2sr/README.md

 2. select `--scale` standard is 4, this means we will increase the resolution of the image x4 times.
 For example for a 1MP image (1000x1000) we will upscale it to near 4K (4000x4000).

 3. run our model using `main_test_swin2sr.py` and `--save_img_only`.
-The pre-trained models are included in [our repo](https://github.com/mv-lab/swin2sr), you can download them from [here](https://github.com/mv-lab/swin2sr/releases) or check the repo [releases](https://github.com/mv-lab/swin2sr/releases).
+The pre-trained model weights are included in [our repo](https://github.com/mv-lab/swin2sr), you can download them from [here](https://github.com/mv-lab/swin2sr/releases) or check the repo [releases](https://github.com/mv-lab/swin2sr/releases).
 It is important to select the proper `--task`, by default we do compressed input super-resolution `compressed_s`.

 4. we process the images in `inputs/` and the outputs are stored in `results/swin2sr_{TASK}_x{SCALE}` where TASK and SCALE are the selected options.
 You can just navigate through `results/`